 If you’re owed a tax refund on your 2019 taxes, it makes absolutely no sense to delay filing your complete 2019 tax return.
 You should file it as soon as possible so you’ll get your refund.
 The IRS is still processing refunds and says it takes on average 21 days to get them.
 You won’t get a refund until you file.
 If you're not sure you're owed a refund, you can use the tax calculators listed above to find out or the Tax Withholding Estimator on the IRS website.

-You have until the due date of your tax return to make contributions to an IRA or Health Savings Account and have it apply to your prior year taxes.
-It's unclear if you must make such contributions by April 15 or wait until July 15.
+You have until the due date of your tax return--July 15, 2020--to make contributions to an IRA or Health Savings Account and have it apply to your 2019 taxes.

 Forty-two states and the District of Columbia have their own income taxes and most also have an April 15 deadline.
-It’s expected that all or most of them will follow the IRS’s lead and grant their own tax filing and payment extensions.
+All of them have followed the IRS’s lead and granted their own tax filing and payment extensions.
 You can find summaries of state coronavirus tax extensions at a special web page maintained by the American Institute of Certified Public Accountants.
 You can also check your state tax agency's website for more information.
 You can find a link to it at the IRS State Government Websites page.